keptn/lifecycle-toolkit/docs/content/en/docs/install/k8s.md

   resources and
   [KeptnApp](../yaml-crd-ref/app.md)
    resources
-  that are activated and defined by annotations to each Workload.
+  that are activated and defined by annotations to each workload.
 * [KeptnMetricsProvider](../yaml-crd-ref/metricsprovider.md)
   resources need to be located
   in the same namespace as the associated